emqx/emqx-docs/en_US/modules/internal_acl.md

 ## Define ACL

-The builtin ACL is the rule table with the lowest priority.
+The built-in ACL is the rule table with the lowest priority.
 After all ACL checks are completed, if there are still no matches, the default ACL rules will be checked.

 The rules file is described in the format of Erlang syntax: